OleBialas/freefield/docs/index.rst

 there is more work to be done.

-To use the functionalities of the processors you have to download and install the drivers from the [TDT Hompage](https://www.tdt.com/support/downloads/ "TDT Downloads") (install TDT Drivers/RPvdsEx as well as ActiveX Controls).
+To use the functionalities of the processors you have to download and install the drivers from the `TDT Hompage <https://www.tdt.com/support/downloads/>`_   (install TDT Drivers/RPvdsEx as well as ActiveX Controls).

 The communication with these processors relies on the pywin32 package.
 Since installing it with pip can result in a faulty version, using conda is preferred :\
 `conda install pywin32`

 Finally, to use cameras from the manufacturer FLIR systems, you have to install their Python API (Python version >3.8 is not supported).
-Go to the [download page](https://meta.box.lenovo.com/v/link/view/a1995795ffba47dbbe45771477319cc3 "Spinnaker Download")! and select the correct file for your OS and Python version.
+Go to the `download page <https://meta.box.lenovo.com/v/link/view/a1995795ffba47dbbe45771477319cc3>`_ and select the correct file for your OS and Python version.
 For example, if you are using a 64-Bit Windows and Python 3.8 download spinnaker_python-2.2.0.48-cp38-cp38-win_amd64.zip.
 Unpack the .zip file and select the folder.
 There should be a file inside that ends with .whl - install it using pip:\
 `pip install spinnaker_python-2.2.0.48-cp38-cp38-win_amd64.whl`